Doctor X (wrestler): Professional wrestling career

-Consejo Mundial de Lucha Libre
+Consejo Mundial de Lucha Libre (1996–2011)

+Early years (1996–2005)

-Valencia began his wrestling career in 1995 after training under Rafael Salamanca, La Cobra and Scorpio (Sr.), he later received additional training from Memo Díaz and El Satánico.
-Initially he worked as Dr. O'Borman Jr., paying the original Dr. O'Borman for the use of the name.
-By the end of the 1999s he began working regularly for Consejo Mundial de Lucha Libre (CMLL).
-By 2000 problems with who had the right to the name "Dr. O'Borman Jr." arose, forcing him to give up the name.
-Together with CMLL owner Paco Alonso they came up with the concept of "Doctor X", an "evil doctor" in the vein of Dr. Wagner Jr., wearing all white with a big "X" on his mask.
-Later on, the masks and outfits became increasingly colorful.
-Doctor X's first real chance to prove himself came in 2001 when he participated in that year's Gran Alternativa tournament.
-He teamed with Gran Markus Jr., but lost to eventual tournament winners Olímpico and Sicodelico Jr. in the first round.
-Over the next couple of years, Doctor X kept working low card matches, slowly establishing a name for himself.
-In early 2003 Doctor X began a storyline feud with Tigre Blanco, the reigning Mexican National Welterweight Champion at the time.
-On 11 March 2003, Doctor X defeated Tigre Blanco to win the championship, a title he held for over two years.
-In 2004 he once again competed in the Gran Alternativa, teaming with Último Guerrero.
-The team defeated Último Dragón and Neutron in the first round and Shocker and Alan Stone in the second round before losing to El Hijo del Santo and Místico in the finals.
+Valencia began his professional wrestling career in 1995 after training under Rafael Salamanca, La Cobra and Scorpio (Sr.); he later received additional training from Memo Díaz and El Satánico.
+Initially, he worked as Dr. O'Borman Jr., paying the original Dr. O'Borman for the use of the name.
+By the end of the 1990s, he began working regularly for Consejo Mundial de Lucha Libre (CMLL).
+By 2000, problems with who had the right to the name "Dr. O'Borman Jr." arose, forcing him to give up the name.
+Together with CMLL owner Paco Alonso, they came up with the concept of "Doctor X", an "evil doctor" in the vein of Dr. Wagner Jr., wearing all white with a big "X" on his mask (which, along with his outfits, grew increasingly colorful over time).

+Doctor X's first real chance to prove himself came in 2001, as he was paired with Gran Markus Jr. in that year's Torneo Gran Alternativa ("Great Alternative Tournament"), losing to eventual winners Olímpico and Sicodelico Jr. in the first round.
+Over the following years, he kept working low card matches, slowly establishing a name for himself.
+In early 2003, Doctor X began a storyline feud with Tigre Blanco, whom he defeated on 11 March to win the Mexican National Welterweight Championship, which he held for over two years.
+In 2004, he once again competed in the Torneo Gran Alternativa, this time with Último Guerrero.
+The team defeated Último Dragón and Neutron in the first round and Shocker and Alan Stone in the second round, before losing to El Hijo del Santo and Místico in the finals.

-Pandilla Guerrera
+Pandilla Guerrera (2005–2007)

-In early 2005 the wrestling group Los Guerreros del Infierno created an affiliated group of low to mid-carders called Pandilla Guerrera (Spanish for "Gang of Warriors") that included Doctor X, Nitro, Sangre Azteca, Hooligan and several others.
-On 25 March 2005 Doctor X teamed up with fellow Pandilla Guerrera members Sangre Azteca and Nitro to defeat El Felino, Safari and Volador Jr. to win the Mexican National Trios Championship.
-For two months Doctor X was a double champion until he lost the Mexican National Welterweight Championship to La Máscara on 13 May 2005.
-Guerrero Pandilla's Trios title reign lasted 196 days before they lost to Máximo, El Sagrado and El Texano Jr. After making it to the finals of the 2005 Gran Alternativa he teamed with Universo 2000 for the 2005 Gran Alternativa.
-In the first round the team defeated Bronco and El Texano Jr. before losing to eventual winners Dr. Wagner.
-Jr. and Misterioso Jr. in the semi-final.
+In early 2005, the wrestling group Los Guerreros del Infierno created an affiliated group of low to mid-carders called Pandilla Guerrera (Spanish for "Gang of Warriors"), including Doctor X, Nitro, Sangre Azteca, Hooligan and several others.
+On 25 March, Doctor X teamed up with fellow Pandilla Guerrera members Azteca and Nitro to defeat El Felino, Safari and Volador Jr. for the Mexican National Trios Championship.
+Doctor X remained as a double champion for two months, losing the Mexican National Welterweight Championship to La Máscara on 13 May.
+Guerrero Pandilla's trios title reign lasted 196 days before losing it to Máximo, El Sagrado and El Texano Jr. Doctor X was paired with Universo 2000 for that year's Torneo Gran Alternativa.
+In the first round, the team defeated Bronco and El Texano Jr. before losing to eventual winners Dr. Wagner Jr. and Misterioso Jr. in the semi-finals.